 To derive it, see Newton's law of universal gravitation.
-But briefly: the gravitational attraction between masses M and m at radial separation of centres r is −GMm/r2 , where G is Newton's constant.
-We integrate the negative of this over r to derive the potential energy of a projectile, mass m, at distance r from the centre of a planet/etc of mass M as U = −GMm/r.
-If we go from the object's surface at radius R to a very long way away (taken as the zero of potential energy), we have to gain potential energy GMm/R. If we start with escape speed ve and therefore kinetic energy ½mve2 and come almost to rest a long way away, we lose that kinetic energy.
+But briefly: the gravitational force between masses M and m at radial separation of centres r is −GMm/r2 , where G is Newton's constant and the minus sign means it's attractive.
+We integrate the negative of this force over r to derive the potential energy of a projectile, mass m, at distance r from the centre of a planet/etc of mass M as U = −GMm/r.
+If we move m from the object's surface at radius R to a very long way away (the latter is taken as the zero of potential energy), we have to gain potential energy GMm/R. If we start with escape speed ve and therefore kinetic energy ½mve2 and come almost to rest a long way away, we lose that kinetic energy.
 In space, without friction or air, the loss of kinetic energy equals the gain in potential energy and we reorganise the equation to have ve = (2GM/R)½.

 For the earth, the escape speed is about 11 km per second, or about 30 times the speed of sound.
 But the equation above tells us that escape speed increases for massive planets or stars and for small radii.
 So, for very dense objects (big M, small R), the escape speed can reach the speed of light.
 If an object has this high ratio of M/R, then even light cannot escape: it's a black hole.
 Rearranging the equation above for ve, and using the speed of light c as the escape speed, the radius of a black hole of mass M is R = 2GM/c2.
 Now c is very big and G is very small, so R is small.
 If we compressed the earth to a diameter of 18 mm or the sun to 6 km, they would be black holes.
 (Neither is likely to happen.)
 By the way, this calculation was first made by John Mitchell in 1783.
 He called such objects 'dark stars' – a bit more romantic than black holes.
 And, thanks to some fortuitous cancellation of errors, this is exactly the result that comes from the correct calculation using General Relativity.
 This gives us hope that, when we neglect relativistic effects below, we'll still get an order-of-magnitude estimate.